Kashmir conflict: Cold War

 The USA in February 1954 announced that it wanted to provide military aid to Pakistan.
 The US signed a military pact with Pakistan in May by which Pakistan would receive military equipment and training.
 The US president tried to alleviate India's concerns by offering similar weaponry to India.
 This was an unsuccessful attempt.
 Nehru's misgivings about the US-Pakistan pact made him hostile to a plebiscite.
 Consequently, when the pact was concluded in May 1954, Nehru withdrew the plebiscite offer and declared that the status quo was the only remaining option.

 Nehru's withdrawal from the plebiscite option came as a major blow to all concerned.
-Scholars have suggested that India was never seriously intent on holding a plebiscite, and the withdrawal came to signify a vindication of their belief.
+Scholars have suggested that India was never seriously intent on holding a plebiscite.
 (Note: A. G. Noorani wondered whether India "seriously contemplated" plebiscite even in 1948.
 Australian diplomat Walter Crocker believed that Nehru was never seriously intent on holding a plebiscite and was determined to get out of it.
 Historian Benjamin Zachariah states that Nehru abandoned the idea of plebiscite by late 1948, but supported it in public till 1954.)

 Indian writer Nirad C. Chaudhuri has observed that Pakistan's acceptance of Western support ensured its survival.
 He believed that India intended to invade Pakistan twice or thrice during the period 1947–1954.
 For scholar Wayne Wilcox, Pakistan was able to find external support to counter "Hindu superiority", returning to the group security position of the early 20th century.